-The inquiryHub is a Research Practice Partnership (RPP) that engages in research and development of materials and processes to promote equitable student learning of mathematics and science.
+inquiryHub is a Research Practice Partnership (RPP) that engages in research and development of materials, activities, and infrastructures to promote equitable student learning of mathematics and science.

-The mission of the inquiryHub partnership is to design, test, and implement tools and strategies for supporting teachers in creating inclusive classroom cultures and in co-designing curriculum that connects to interests, experiences, and identities of students from diverse racial and linguistic backgrounds that leads to equitable and consequential learning in mathematics and science.
+Our mission is to design, test, and implement tools and strategies for supporting teachers in creating equitable classroom cultures and in co-designing curriculum materials that support meaningful, equitable science and mathematics learning for students of diverse backgrounds.

-We accomplish the mission through the co-design of new curriculum, new teaching and learning tools, and new learning environments, accompanied by qualitative and quantitative research on their effectiveness.
-Across these efforts, our partnership shares a set of core commitments which guide our design and development activities which:
+We are committed to the co-design of new curriculum, new teaching and learning tools, and new learning environments, accompanied by qualitative and quantitative research on their effectiveness.
+Across these efforts, our partnership shares a set of core commitments which guide our design and development activities.
+These commitments:

 Funding & Support